GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Method

 \subsection{Interface}

-We create a simple and intuitive interface that enables users to effortlessly define the position of objects in the 3D scene for generation.
-This tool eliminates the need for complex 3D user interfaces by allowing users to conveniently click on 2D images to automatically generate corresponding 3D bounding boxes, as illustrated in Fig.~\ref{fig:pipeline} left.
-To achieve this, we begin by clicking three points $\{c_1, c_2, c_3\}$ and back-projecting these three points onto the 3D scene, resulting in points $\{p_1, p_2, p_3\}$.
-A plane $P$ can be constructed using these points.
-Next, we define the 3D bounding box's coordinate system by setting the $x$ axis as $p_1 - p_2$ and we set the $z$ axis to be perpendicular to plane $P$, $y$ axis can be computed using cross-product operations.
-Finally, the size of each 3D bounding box (i.e., length of each axis) is manually set as a ratio $\{k_x, k_y, k_z\}$ of the distance $d$ between $p_1$ and $p_2$.
-Note that the 3D bounding box does not exactly match the object's shape.
-Previous work~\cite{mirzaei2023reference} generates the object within a 3D region relying on 2D inpainting, which introduces unintended scene modifications.
-Instead, we consider this 3D box as an initialization and adaptively optimize it to fit the desired object in Sec.~\ref{sec: rendering_pipeline}.
+We develop a user-friendly interface that simplifies the process of positioning objects within a 3D scene for generation, catering to casual users.
+This tool eliminates the need for complex 3D user interfaces (e.g., Blender), allowing users to effortlessly define object positions by clicking on 2D images to automatically create corresponding 3D bounding boxes, as illustrated in \cref{fig:pipeline} left.
+The process begins with the selection of three points, denoted as $\{c_1, c_2, c_3\}$, which are then back-projected onto the 3D scene using their depth values, yielding points $\{p_1, p_2, p_3\}$ and enabling the construction of a plane $P$.
+Subsequently, the coordinate system for the 3D bounding box is established by defining the $x$ axis as the vector from $p_1$ to $p_2$, setting the $z$ axis perpendicular to plane $P$, and computing the $y$ axis through cross-product operations.
+The size of each 3D bounding box (i.e., the length of the box along each axis) is then manually determined as a ratio $\{k_x, k_y, k_z\}$ of the distance $d$ between $p_1$ and $p_2$.
+To position objects suspended in free space, an upward movement along the $z$ axis is applied to elevate the object to the desired free space location.

+It is worth noting that the 3D bounding box does not necessarily have to align with the object's shape, contrary to the requirements of 2D inpainting-based methods~\cite{mirzaei2023reference}, where an accurate object mask is essential to avoid unintended modifications.
+Instead, we view the 3D box as a rough constraint on the object's size and dynamically optimize occupancy values within the box to generate the object.